kishimisu/WebGPU-Radix-Sort/README.md

 3. RadixSortKernel
     - The radix sort kernel will now run conditionally based on the result of the check sort kernels

-#### Local shuffling and coalesced mapping

-In the original paper, a section describes how the data is locally shuffled (sorted) within the workgroups before computing the prefix block sum.
-This is done in order to address the issue of non-coalseced writing on the global memory.
-By sorting the input data locally, it improves the memory read/write patterns during the final reordering step, resulting in a 36% performance increase in the original paper.
-However, adding this process to my WebGPU implementation didn't seem to have such an impact on the performance.
-This can be explained by the fact that this paper was designed for an old version of CUDA (2009) and graphics card architectures have evolved since, being more optimized "out of the box" today.
-For this reason, this process is disabled by default, but it can be enabled with the parameter `local_shuffle`.

 ### 2) Parallel Prefix Sum with CUDA